 Raised in Ottawa and having worked first-hand with children and families for almost 20 years, I’ve seen the substantial need in our community for mental health services.
 I believe child and play therapy services are especially needed.

 - Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 - Canadian Certified Counsellor (C.C.C.) with the Canadian Counselling and Psychotherapy Association (CCPA).

-I completed my Bachelor of Arts degree with Specialization in Psychology at the University of Ottawa.
-I concentrated my studies on child, adolescent and family development, and accumulated hundreds of hours volunteering and conducting research in the fields of attachment theory, family systems and cognitive development.
+I completed my Bachelor of Arts degree in Psychology at the University of Ottawa, where I concentrated my studies on child, adolescent and family development.
+I and volunteered and conducted research in the fields of attachment theory, family systems and cognitive development.

-Before opening my practice, I worked at a non-profit community agency providing individual counselling and play therapy services to many children, youth, families and young adults.
+I worked at The Counselling Group providing low-fee psychotherapy services to individual counselling and play therapy services to many children, youth, families and young adults.
 I also founded a Children and Youth Social Skills Group and Anger Management Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.

 In addition to my education and training, I have experience working with children and families in various settings: with at-risk children and youth in recreational programming, with children and families in palliative care, in mentorship and tutoring positions, and providing supervised visitations to children and their parents.
 I have also volunteered as a Board Member with the Anxiety Disorders Association of Ontario and Canadian Toy Testing Council.